mariaher07/ATS-TFG/README.md

       Dependencies: "Python 3.6.4", "CUDA/10.0.130" and "cuDNN/7.6.3.30-CUDA-10.0.130"

     - Modify "data_path" and "results_path"
     - attention.py should be imported.
-Import Attention mechanism class (Bahdanaus architecture) extracted from https://github.com/madhav727/abstractive-news-summary/blob/master/attention.py
+Import Attention mechanism class (Bahdanaus architecture) extracted from [attention class](https://github.com/madhav727/abstractive-news-summary/blob/master/attention.py)
     - Inputs are the results from "loading and preprocessing" section.
     - Results will be model predictions for the test subdataset.